team-pltb/pltb/README.md

 ### Scripts

 In the folder `eval` you can find the scripts described in the following.
-Note, that the working directory has to be the root of this repository and _not_ the `eval` folder.
+Note that the working directory has to be the root of this repository and _not_ the `eval` folder.
 * `eval/pltb_evaluate_dataset_folder.sh` is used for processing whole dataset folders with pltb.
 Every file in the given source folder is evaluated n times, where n equals the number of random seeds times 2 (empirical and optimized base frequencies).
 The results are written to the given destination folder, using the above naming pattern.
 For our evaluation we used four hex seeds (see above).
-Note, that you have to adapt the three variables `processes`, `threads_per_process` and `threads_for_search` to your hardware capabilities.
+Note that you have to adapt the three variables `processes`, `threads_per_process` and `threads_for_search` to your hardware capabilities.
 * `eval/calculate_distances.py` is used for analyzing pltb results with RAxML (RF-distances).
-The scripts main function is to extract the trees from a pltb result and feed them into RAxML to retreive the pairwise RF-distances.
+The scripts' main function is to extract the trees from a pltb result and feed them into RAxML to retrieve the pairwise RF-distances.
 The RAxML binary can be supplied with the optional command line argument `--raxml`.
 If not supplied, the binary `raxmlHPC-SSE3` is assumed to be in the path.
 Further processing can be triggered by optional command line arguments.